python-attrs/attrs/docs/names.rst

 At this point, ``attrs`` is an old project.
 It had its first release in April 2015 -- back when most Python code was on Python 2.7 and Python 3.4 was the first Python 3 release that showed promise.
-``attrs`` was always Python 3-first, but `type annotations <https://www.python.org/dev/peps/pep-0484/>`_ came only into Python 3.5 that was released in September 2015.
+``attrs`` was always Python 3-first, but `type annotations <https://www.python.org/dev/peps/pep-0484/>`_ came only into Python 3.5 that was released in September 2015 and were largely ignored until years later.

 At this time, if you didn't want to implement all the :term:`dunder methods`, the most common way to create a class with some attributes on it was to subclass a `collections.namedtuple`, or one of the many hacks that allowed you to access dictionary keys using attribute lookup.